The Hundred Thousand Kingdoms

-The Hundred Thousand Kingdoms is a 2010 fantasy novel by American writer N. K. Jemisin, the first book of The Inheritance Trilogy.
+The Hundred Thousand Kingdoms is a fantasy novel by American writer N. K. Jemisin, the first book of The Inheritance Trilogy.
 Jemisin's debut novel, it was published by Orbit Books in 2010.
 It won the 2011 Locus Award for Best First Novel and was nominated for the World Fantasy, Hugo, and Nebula awards, among others.
-Its sequel, The Broken Kingdoms, was also released in 2010.
+Its sequel, The Broken Kingdoms, came out later that year.

 Summary

 Yeine Darr, mourning the murder of her mother, is summoned to the magnificent floating city of Sky by her grandfather Dekarta, the ruler of the world and head of the Arameri family.
 As Yeine is also Arameri (though estranged due to the circumstances of her birth), he names her his heir but has already assigned that role to both his niece and his nephew, resulting in a thorny three-way power struggle.
 Yeine must quickly master the intricacies of the cruel Arameri society to have any hope of winning.
 She is also drawn into the intrigues of the gods, four of whom dwell in Sky as the Arameri's powerful, enslaved weapons.
 With only a few days until the ceremony of the Arameri succession, Yeine struggles to solve her mother's murder while surviving the machinations of her relatives and the gods.